14 Mins

 It’s easy to see why IA is the first choice for insurance companies when you consider the hundreds of thousands of claims they process.

-With intelligent automation, insurance companies can shave as much as 30% of claim processing costs.
+With intelligent automation, insurance companies can save as much as 30% of claim processing costs.

 Customer support is part of all industries.
 In Insurance, queries come in from customers as well as independent brokers who sell their services.
 And to maximise sales, these queries need to be answered instantly.
 With self-service tools such as chatbots and voice bots, a majority of these queries can be answered with the help of AI and automation.
 As for the remaining queries, the AI uses smart routing to allocate the chat to an agent skilled (and available) to answer it.